-Netflix Currently has Just Under 149 Million Subscribers
+1. Netflix Currently has Just Over 221 Million Subscribers

-Because Netflix allows people to share their accounts with multiple users, there are probably two to three times as many people who actually "have" Netflix.
-However, by measuring Netflix's popularity by number of users, we can see how quickly the company has grown in just the last few years.
+Because Netflix allows people to share their accounts with multiple users (although they're trying to crack down on that), there are probably two to three times as many people who actually "have" Netflix.
+However, by measuring Netflix's popularity by the number of users, we can see how quickly the company has grown in the last few years.
 For example, back in 2013, it had just 35 million subscribers.

-Netflix shares at its IPO Were Sold for Just $15
+3. Netflix shares and its IPO Were Sold for Just $15

-IPOs are an inexact science, but this number suggests the market didn't have a lot of faith in the Netflix business model at the time the company decided to go public.
+IPOs are an inexact science, but this number suggests the market didn't have a lot of faith in the Netflix business model when the company decided to go public.
 However, Netflix proved everyone wrong.
-Shares are now worth around $350 million, meaning if you had invested just a $1,000 in Netflix at its IPO, those shares would now be worth around $23,000.
-A $10,000 investment would be worth just under a quarter of a million dollars today.
-But let's not get hung up in would have, could have, and should have's.
+Given the price today, even with current turmoil, anyone getting in at the initial offering would be sitting pretty well now.

 Again, when compared to the other tech giants, Netflix looks a little small.
-But it's currently worth more than $231 billion.
-To give you some perspective, this number is roughly equivalent to the GDP of countries such as Greece, New Zealand, and Iraq.
+But it's currently worth more than $85 billion, even with the current turmoil.
+To give you some perspective, this number is roughly equivalent to the GDP of some countries.
 Part of the reason it's so valuable is how much revenue the company generates, but it also has a sound business model and a firm grip on the market.
-Disney is set to launch a streaming service in November, and it's difficult to say how this will affect Netflix.
-But with so many people "cutting the cord," most believe Netflix will experience only minor changes as a result of this new competition.
+With so many people still "cutting the cord," Netflix still has room to grow despite competition.

-Netflix is Worth 770 Times Today What it was Worth at Its IPO
+5. Netflix is Worth About 285 Times Today What it was Worth at Its IPO

-Part of the reason why Netflix is so valuable is because it generates a massive amount of revenue.
-With around $16 billion in yearly revenue, Netflix comes in at number 197 on the Forbes Fortune 500 list.
+Part of why Netflix is so valuable is that it generates massive revenue.
+With almost 30 billion in yearly revenue, Netflix comes in at number 115 on the Forbes Fortune 500 list.

 Revenue figures may be lower than some of the real behemoths of Silicon Valley, but Netflix is still one of the heavy hitters in today's tech-based economy.

-Despite all this revenue and growth, Netflix has been operating at a loss recently, largely because it is still growing.
+Despite all this revenue and growth, Netflix has been operating at a loss until recently, mainly because it was still growing.
 The world is switching to internet-based entertainment, and Netflix is investing heavily in original content.
-It's likely banking on the fact that we will soon live in a world where everyone has multiple streaming accounts and no cable, meaning there is space for all the major players to make their money.
+It's likely banking on that we will soon live in a world where everyone has multiple streaming accounts and no cable, meaning there is space for all the major players to make their money.

 Here are some facts about Netflix original content:

-Part of the reason Netflix has been able to grow so much over the years is because it has been investing steadily in original content.
-It has figured out that people will pay to watch new things, and now it feels as though Netflix releases a new series or program every week.
-Spending in 2018 reached $12 billion, and this number is expected to grow to $15 billion in 2019.
-This may continue to rise as competition ramps up and the various streaming services must compete with one another for subscribers and eyeballs.
+Part of the reason Netflix has grown so much over the years is that it has been investing steadily in original content.
+It has figured out that people will pay to watch new things, and now it feels like Netflix releases a new series or program every week.
+Spending in 2021 reached $17 billion.
+This may continue to rise as competition ramps up, and the various streaming services must compete for subscribers and eyeballs.

 The first Netflix originals were House of Cards, Hemlock Grove, and Orange is the New Black.
-They came out in 2013, and there were only a handful more released in 2014 and 2015.
-However, by 2016, Netflix began churning out content to the point where there are now 850 original titles on Netflix, which total about 19,000 hours of content.
+They came out in 2013, and only a handful more were released in 2014 and 2015.
+However, by 2016, Netflix began churning out content to the point where there are now 2400 original titles on Netflix.

-This shows once again shows just how important original content is to Netflix's current and future success.
-The next most popular reason why people subscribe to Netflix is to avoid advertisements, so we can likely expect Netflix to remain ad free for the near future.
+This shows again how important original content is to Netflix's current and future success.
+The next most popular reason why people subscribe to Netflix is to avoid advertisements, so there is a reason people are up in arms about their potential for them.
 If this policy changes, then Netflix would become "just like everyone else."

-Recognizing a trend, Netflix made a switch in 2013 to produce more of its own content.
-It slowly began investing more in production and less in acquisition, and by 2018, original content became the bulk of Netflix's programming.
+Recognizing a trend, Netflix switched in 2013 to produce more of its content.
+It slowly began investing more in production and less in the acquisition, and by 2018, original content became the bulk of Netflix's programming.

 When it launched in 2007, there were far fewer "watch now" titles than what was available through the mail.
-Over time, Netflix transferred most of its library to its streaming service, peaking at 7,285 titles in 2010.
-However, it now has around 5,500.
-The reduction has come from Netflix's decision to stop buying content and make it.
-This is typically more expensive, which means there's less of it.
+Over time, Netflix transferred most of its library to its streaming service.
+However, it now has around 17,000 titles globally.
+There have been reductions from Netflix's decision to stop buying content and making more of it.
+This is typically more expensive, so there's less available.

 Ads used to be an accepted part of life.
 We consented to them in exchange for "free" entertainment.
-However, over the years, television became more expensive and there have been more and more ads.
-How many shows are now "brought to you by," and "sponsored by."
-Netflix does away with this and saves you from hundreds of hours of mind numbing advertisements.
+However, television has become more expensive over the years, and there have been more and more ads.
+How many shows are now "brought to you by" and "sponsored by."
+Netflix does away with this and at least currently saves you from hundreds of hours of mind-numbing advertisements.

-When Netflix first announced it would produce its own content, people were skeptical of the quality.
-However, Netflix surprised right off the bat, and all the money invested in original content has paid off in both revenue and recognition.
-This all came to a head in 2018 when Netflix took home more Emmys than HBO, which had won the most at the annual television awards ceremony for each of the previous 17 years.
+When Netflix announced it would produce its content, people were skeptical of the quality.
+However, Netflix was surprised right off the bat, and all the money invested in original content has paid off in revenue and recognition.
+This all came to a head in 2018 when Netflix took home more Emmys than HBO, which had won the most at the annual television awards ceremony for the previous 17 years.

 Netflix is obviously extremely popular, but here's a bit more on just how widespread it has become:

-This number might actually seem a bit low.
-So many of us watch movies and TV as a way to spend time with friends and also to wind down after a long day after work.
-However, considering how many options people have when it comes to streaming services, it does actually make sense that only around one quarter of the population watches Netflix every single day.
+This number might seem a bit low.
+So many of us watch movies and TV to spend time with friends and wind down after a long day after work.
+However, considering how many options people have when it comes to streaming services and other things to do, it does actually make sense that only.

-However, just because people don't watch every day doesn't mean they aren't watching a lot.
-Binge watching, which is the act of watching many or all of a show's episodes in one sitting, has become a thing basically because of Netflix (and their devious practice of playing the next episode just ten seconds after the last one finished!).
+However, just because people don't watch every day doesn't mean they aren't watching much.
+Binge watching, which is watching many or all of a show's episodes in one sitting, has become a thing basically because of Netflix (and their devious practice of playing the next episode just ten seconds after the last one finished!).
 Because of this heavy use, it's safe to say Netflix, and streaming services in general, are here to stay.

 Yes, you read that right.
-Watching a movie 352 times in a year isn't exactly binge watching, but it brings movie watching to a whole new level.
-Imagine loving a film so much you watched it almost every day for an entire year.
+Watching a movie 352 times a year isn't exactly binge-watching, but it brings movie-watching to a new level.
+Imagine loving a film so much you watched it almost every day for a year.
 Netflix obviously didn't reveal anything about the user except that they watched this movie a ton of times in 2017.

-Watching so much high-definition video content over the internet requires a considerable infrastructure.
+Watching so much high-definition video content over the internet requires considerable infrastructure.
 In fact, this was one of the main obstacles the company had to overcome in its early years.
-It was initially only available to people with broadband internet, which in 2007 was not many people however as high speed internet has become more popular, more and more people can stream.
+It was initially only available to people with broadband internet, which in 2007 was not many people; however, as high speed internet has become more popular, more and more people can stream.
 Now, a good chunk of the world's internet bandwidth goes to watching content on Netflix.
-Considering how many different uses the internet has, this might come as a greater shock than the amount of streaming traffic Netflix drives.
+Considering how many different internet uses, this might come as a greater shock than the amount of streaming traffic Netflix drives.

-2.7 Million People Still Subscribe to Netflix's DVD Service
+23. 2 Million People Still Subscribe to Netflix's DVD Service as of 2019

-You'd think DVDs were dead, but some people still like them, and Netflix's DVD services generates the company some revenue each year.
-For those of us who stream, these are the people you're referring to when you type in a title, see it's only available by DVD, and say, "Who still gets DVDs from Netflix?!"
+You'd think DVDs were dead, but some people still like them, and Netflix's DVD services generate the company some revenue each year.
+For those who stream, these are the people you're referring to when you type in a title, see it's only available by DVD, and say, "Who still gets DVDs from Netflix?!"

-Next time you sit down to watch a quick episode of one your favorite shows, or binge watch the newest series everyone's talking about, know that you're using a service that has, in just a few short years, completely changed the way we watch TV.
-It faces more and more competition each year, but judging by the company's ability to invest in and produce quality content, we can expect Netflix to continue to remain relevant for the years to come.
+Next time you sit down to watch a short episode of one of your favorite shows or binge-watch the newest series everyone's talking about, know that you're using a service that has completely changed the way in just a few short years we watch TV.
+It faces more and more competition each year.
+Still, judging by the company's ability to invest in and produce quality content, we can expect Netflix to continue to remain relevant for the years to come.